-USGS matched the previous NSF earthquake center's funding, Southern California Earthquake Center (SCEC), through its earthquake science line using a cooperative agreement.
-For USGS to match NSF's investment in CRESCENT (\$3 million/year), the USGS subduction zone science line needs to grow to about \$8 million.
-The Administration has been requesting funds for USGS SZS, but Congress has been funding it at about \$3 million (until FY24 when it was cut to \$2.7 million) instead of the Administration's requested level.
+USGS matched the previous NSF earthquake center's funding at the Southern California Earthquake Center through its earthquake science line using a cooperative agreement.
+We seek funds for USGS to match NSF's investment in CRESCENT (\$3 million/year), the USGS subduction zone science line needs to grow to about \$8 million.

-This USGS funding is critical so CRESCENT will have the same impact and resources as its predecessor had, and ultimately secure a cooperative agreement or similar vehicle that matches the annual NSF contribution, translating science into solutions as the USGS resources are focused on applied solutions.
+This USGS funding is critical so CRESCENT will have the same impact and resources as its predecessor had, translating science into solutions to keep the Pacific Northwest safer.
 The prospect for a magnitude 9.0 subduction zone earthquake and the devastation it will bring makes this applied funding critical.